 3D structure of large biological molecules

-This technique employs single crystal X-ray diffraction (SXRD) to unambiguously determine the three dimensional structure of large biological molecules.
-Pharmaceutical and biotechnology researchers need to understand how disease is controlled at the molecular level within proteins and related macromolecules so as to target specific entities based on this knowledge.
-A prerequisite for this approach is the ability to obtain a high-resolution 3D molecular structure of the macromolecule under investigation.
+This technique employs single crystal X-ray diffraction (SXRD) to unambiguously determine the three-dimensional structure of large biological molecules.
+The determination of such molecules gives researchers insight into biology and life at the molecular level.
 Given the importance of this research, Rigaku has been at the forefront in the development of a wide range of instrumentation related to various aspects of macromolecular crystallography.

 A single crystal X-ray diffractometer with high-flux microfocus rotating anode X-ray generator and direct detection, HPC X-ray detector.

 A versatile and high-flux dual-wavelength (DW) X-ray diffractometer with an HPC X-ray detector for multipurpose diffraction experiments

 Single wavelength Confocal Max-Flux (CMF) optics for single crystal diffraction

 Automated tool for performing in situ crystallography experiments on existing X-ray diffractometers

 Small angle X-ray scattering (SAXS) Kratky camera system